-- Heterogeneous focus along the anterior endometrium, adjacent to the inferior margin of the placenta, consistent with a succenturiate lobe. the hypoechoic areas within the succenturiate lobe are favoured to represent retroplacental haemorrhage given the clinical history.
+- Heterogeneous focus along the anterior endometrium, adjacent to the inferior margin of the placenta, consistent with a succenturiate lobe. the hypoechoic areas within the succenturiate lobe are favored to represent retroplacental hemorrhage given the clinical history.

 - No vasa previa is demonstrated

 This case demonstrates ultrasound findings consistent with a succenturiate lobe of placenta (multilobed placenta), which confers and increased risk of vasa previa, placenta previa, antepartum hemorrhage, post partum hemorrhage and retained placenta (and therefore post partum infection).1